calaldees/TeachProgramming/teachprogramming/static/docs/README.md

 * Hack time presentations (concept)
     * bring something cool?
     * Show feature/tool you've encountered
+* Regular pair-program a programming challenge
+    * Different (rotate) partners each time
+    * What makes you a good pair partner - what are good partner traits?
+    * Respect/understanding for your partners current level/belt/development
 * Encourage participation at an event
     * HackDay
     * BarCamp (local tech culture meet/present)